SomeoneAlt-86/pc-killer/README.md

 ## Working
 The script works by limiting memory to very low so that on the restart windows is unable to boot.

+## Contribution
+This repo is open to any contribution.
+You are free to fork and make it even more nasty.